Francoist Spain: Economy

 Economic growth picked up after 1959 after Franco took authority away from these ideologues and gave more power to the liberal technocrats.
 The country implemented several development policies and growth took off, creating the "Spanish Miracle".
 Concurrent with the absence of social reforms and the economic power shift, a tide of mass emigration commenced to European countries and to a lesser extent to South America.
 Emigration helped the regime in two ways: the country got rid of surplus population and the emigrants supplied the country with much needed monetary remittances.

 A mother with her three children stands next to her SEAT 600 in San Sebastián, in the mid-1960s.
-The SEAT 600 became a symbol of Spain’s emerging mass consumer society.
+The SEAT 600 became a symbol of Spain's emerging mass consumer society.

 During the 1960s, Spain experienced further increases in wealth.
 International firms established their factories in Spain.
 Spain became the second-fastest-growing economy in the world, alongside Brazil and just behind Japan.
 The rapid development of this period became known as the "Spanish Miracle".
 At the time of Franco's death, Spain still lagged behind most of Western Europe, but the gap between its GDP per capita and that of the major Western European economies had greatly narrowed.
 In world terms, Spain was already enjoying a fairly high material standard of living with basic but comprehensive services.
-However, the period between the mid-1970s and mid-1980s was to prove difficult as in addition to the oil shocks to which Spain was highly exposed, the settling of the new political order took priority over the modernising of the economy.
+However, the period between the mid-1970s and mid-1980s proved difficult, as Spain was hit by the oil shocks and by the political and institutional instability associated with the transition to democracy.